oo-loop/loop/README.md

 Loop has been developed out of that feeling to overcome this problem.

 ## Philosophy
 Loop is not a framework providing any possible existing components.
-It's more like a companion for CSS development, encouring the use and creation of utilities while considering recurring components.
+It's more like a companion for CSS development, encouraging the use and creation of utilities while considering recurring components.
 Make CSS readable and expressive.

 ## Semantic
 Loop differentiates components and utilities with semantic for more clarity